tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 ### Add Buttons and Controls

 At this point you've probably noticed that we have no way of playing the video in the player.
 Start by adding button images of your choice to the Assets catalogue of your project.
-Then, in the storyboard, create a play/pause button, a slider (scrubber), a current position label, and a (reamaining) duration label.
+Then, in the storyboard, create a play/pause button, a slider (scrubber), a current position label, and a (remaining) duration label.
 For the play/pause button, in the Attributes Inspector, click the dropdown for Title and select Attributed.
-Then type in the name for the play image under Image.
+Under Image, type in the name of the play button file (it should have autocomplete for existing files).
 Lastly, create the outlets for all your new objects in the Controller:

 ```
 @IBOutlet weak var playPauseButton: UIButton!
 @IBOutlet weak var playheadSlider: UISlider!
 @IBOutlet weak var positionLabel: UILabel!
 @IBOutlet weak var durationLabel: UILabel!
 ```

 ### Player State

-Currently our play button is only set to show a play icon, and we'll want it to change for different scenarious.
+Currently our play button is only set to show a play icon, and we'll want it to change for different scenarios.
 What we'll need is to handle the state of what's happening in the player - whether it is idle, playing, paused, or ended.
 Let's add an enum called state at the top of the class:
 ```
 enum State {
     case idle, playing, paused, ended